PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Methodology

-\item \textbf{Golden section search \cite{Kochenderfer2019AlgorithmsOptimization}:} Golden section search is a line search method that narrows down the search interval each iteration.
+\item \textbf{Golden section search:} Golden section search~\cite[pp.~39--42]{Kochenderfer2019AlgorithmsOptimization} is a line search method that narrows down the search interval each iteration.
 By searching along the direction of steepest ascent, the multidimensional optimization problem is reduced to a one-dimensional problem.
 In this direction, the algorithm searches in an interval $[a_i, b_i]$.
-In the initial interval, $a_0$ is equal to the value $x_0$, for example, the x-coordinate of a collocation point.
+In the initial interval, $a_0$ is equal to the value $x_0$, for example.
 We determine $b_0$ using the stepsize and the gradient:

-Next, $f(x)$ is evaluated at two points, $x_{l,i}$ and $x_{r,i}$, determined using:
+Next, $f(x)$ is evaluated at two points, $x_{l,i}$ and $x_{r,i}$, determined using

-The name "golden section search" refers to the golden ratio, defined as $\phi = \frac{1 + \sqrt{5}}{2}$, which is incorporated in the values of $\alpha$ and $\beta$:
+The name ``golden section search'' refers to the golden ratio, defined as $\phi = \frac{1 + \sqrt{5}}{2}$, which is incorporated in the values of $\alpha$ and $\beta$:

 If $f(x_{l,i}) > f(x_{r,i})$, then the interval is shortened and shifted to the left: